-We use a rich variety of learning, teaching and assessment methods.
-These aim to help you develop the skills, knowledge and competencies you need to achieve the learning outcomes of this course, and more importantly, the values and attitudes essential to good health and social care practice that will support you to succeed in your future career.
+We use a wide variety of learning, teaching and assessment methods.
+These aim to help you develop the skills, knowledge and competencies you need to achieve the learning outcomes of this course and, more importantly, the values and attitudes essential to good health and social care practice that will support you to succeed in your future career.

-Lectures introduce the core course content, while seminars and group-based activities allow you to explore subjects in greater detail and to consider the policies and practices involved.
-In tutorials, you can ask any questions you have to ensure you understand the topics covered in lectures and seminars.
-We use case studies, practical scenarios and role-play to help you learn to apply academic theory to real-life problems, allowing you to gain insights into health and social care practice in the working environment.
-You’ll also have the chance to gain practical skills in our clinical skills laboratory with simulated patients and we’ll encourage you to make use of online learning resources to enhance your studies.
+Lectures introduce the core course content, while seminars and group-based activities allow you to explore subjects in greater detail and consider the policies and practices involved.
+In tutorials, you can ask questions to ensure you understand the topics covered in lectures and seminars.
+We use case studies, practical scenarios, and role-play to help you learn to apply academic theory to real-life problems, allowing you to gain insights into health and social care practice in the working environment.
+You'll also have the chance to gain practical skills in our clinical skills laboratory with simulated patients.
+We'll encourage you to use online learning resources to enhance your studies.

 In addition, we offer masterclasses with practitioners from the health and social care sector, sessions with guest speakers who use health and social care services and applied work experience.
 These seek to enhance employability and bridge the gap between theory and professional practice.

 Our assessment methods aim to replicate activities that are required in the workplace.
-For example, you’ll be expected to write reports, give presentations, create leaflets, develop your portfolio of practice, analyse care plans, review relevant literature, analyse complex cases and discuss how to manage change.
-You’ll also be required to write essays and reflective accounts, take practical and written tests and get involved in group discussions.
-Some assessments will contribute to your final module mark and allow you to demonstrate that you have met the learning outcomes, while others are designed to help you identify areas that need extra attention on your part, or where you need extra support from your tutors.
+For example, we'll expect you to write reports, give presentations, create leaflets, develop your portfolio of practice, analyse care plans, review relevant literature, analyse complex cases and discuss how to manage change.
+You'll also be required to write essays and reflective accounts, take practical and written tests and get involved in group discussions.
+Some assessments will contribute to your final module mark and allow you to demonstrate that you have met the learning outcomes.
+In contrast, others are designed to help you identify areas that need extra attention on your part or where you need additional support from your tutors.

 The modules listed below may be a mixture of compulsory and optional.
 You may not have the opportunity to study all the modules shown as part of the course.